NetApp/terraform-provider-netapp-gcp/examples/gcp.new/README.md

 ```

 ## Usage
 Change into respective folder and change provider.tf to suite your GCP project.
-Next look for the "locals" block in the *.tf files and customize it to fir your environment.
+Next look for the "locals" block in the *.tf files and customize it to for your environment.
 Then run "terraform init" followed by "terraform apply".